 Zeke Andrew Pancakes loved being outside, no matter what the weather was.
 He ADORED camping because it meant he spent all day, every day, outside.
 Both he and Spotty Dog enjoyed that they didn’t need to be inside a house, or on a leash, or even in a fenced yard.
 They could do as they pleased.
 I enjoyed watching them being free-range dogs.

 Our favourite spot was a couple of hours north of the city.
-Our friends, Jennifer and Neil, owned 300 acres of Aspen forest.
+Our friends, John and Anne, owned 300 acres of Aspen forest.
 There was a small glade in the middle of that forest which they allowed us to pitch our tent in.
 There was no cell phone coverage, no electricity, no plumbing.
 We’d be away from civilization for a week.
 It was paradise except for the “no plumbing” part.

 There was no chance of anyone other than our friends coming to the glade, so we never tied the dogs up.
 They could just run free all day, chasing squirrels and paddling in the creek.
 Our friends told us there was a lot of wildlife around, but we only saw the occasional deer.
 The bears avoided us for the most part, and we’d heard there was a wolf pack that frequented the area but we’d never seen them or even seen any evidence of them.